Please select from the following questions.

 What are the benefits of participation?

-for longitudinal, internal benchmarking.
+CARES participants can generate multiple reports in real-time via secure online access, allowing for longitudinal, internal benchmarking.
 Both locally and nationally, there is increasing emphasis on the role of data collection as the foundation for improving care.
 In 2015, the Institute of Medicine released "Strategies to Improve Cardiac Arrest Survival: A Time to Act", the first of eight recommendations was the establishment of a national cardiac arrest registry "to monitor performance in terms of both success and failure, identify problems, and track progress."
-By participating in CARES, EMS providers and hospitals are taking the initial step to saving lives in their community
+By participating in CARES, EMS providers and hospitals are taking the initial step to saving lives in their community.

 What does participating in CARES involve?